official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 had been taken and Cabinet was not being asked to take decisions.
 Cabinet endorsed the conclusion that Iraq’s weapons of mass destruction (WMD)

-111

-Executive Summaryprogrammes posed a threat to peace and endorsed a strategy of engaging closely with the US Government in order to shape policy and its presentation.
+programmes posed a threat to peace and endorsed a strategy of engaging closely with the US Government in order to shape policy and its presentation.
 •  At Crawford, Mr Blair offered President Bush a partnership in dealing urgently with the threat posed by Saddam Hussein.
 He proposed that the UK and US